Grand National Winner Trendsby Darren Brett

 was campaigned over hurdles to maintain his handicap mark in 2011 but whereas most horses run over hurdles before the National are just running to gain fitness, Ballabriggs highlighted his wellbeing with two easy wins.

-Fewer horses have used hurdle races as their preparation this year but one horse who has is On His Own.
-Willie Mullins obviously believes this horse's handicap mark is still worth protecting despite failing to complete in the last two Nationals and we should take the hint.
+Fewer horses have used hurdle races as their preparation this year but one horse who has is Burton Port.
+Jonjo O'Neill obviously felt this horse's handicap mark was worth protecting and perhaps we should take the hint.

 Grand National Trends - Age